 7. Route 66, Illinois to California

-Is there anything more classic then driving down route 66?
+Is there anything more vintagey classic than driving down route 66?
 One of the more famous road trip destinations, its strip of road reaches from California all the way to Illinois.
-We recommend if you could only do one road trip on this list, that it should be Route 66.
-It's as American as apple pie and probably just as sweet.
+If you could only do one road trip on this list, it should be Route 66, preferably in a red convertible Ford Mustang.

 8. Pacific Coast Highway, San Luis Obispo to Monterey, California

-Enjoy the ocean?
-This road trip will fill you with glee.
-This specific trip runs in the middle of California along route 1 or the PCH (pacific coast highway).
-You will see Big Sur, and seaside cliffs and weather is always perfect, all you need is a light jacket.
-Bonus!
-You will be passing by Paso Robles and Carmel, wine country.
-If you have time to stop you should enjoy a wine tasting, but of course, stay the night if you do enjoy some wine.
-Another mini-stop you can experience is the Hearst Castle in San Simeon.
+Enjoy the ocean view?
+This road trip will fill you with all blue hue joy you could dream of.
+This specific trip runs in the middle of California along Route 1 or the PCH (Pacific Coast Highway).
+You will see Big Sur, seaside cliffs and as a bonus, you'll drive through Paso Robles and Carmel, aka wine country.
+Extend your trip by doing a few wine tastings and staying the night in a super cute seaside motel.
+And if you're into seeing how the other side lives, stop by Hearst Castle in San Simeon.

 9. Million Dollar Highway, Silverton to Ouray, Colorado

-Why should you take this trip?
-Well for one reason it sounds cool, Million Dollar highway.
-So sorry though, you will not find any money laying around.
-This stretch of road on Highway 550 will take you through old gold-mining towns (hmm maybe you can find some money laying around) climbing more than 2 miles above sea level.
+If you only took this trip because it has a cool name, you would be in good company.
+This stretch of road on Highway 550 will take you through old gold-mining towns climbing more than two miles above sea level.
 It is a breathtaking drive and is rich in history.

 10. Snowy Range Scenic Byway, Laramie to Saratoga